ossec/ossec-docs/about/user_cases.rst

   *"Nice soft.*

   *I've testing this hids on a Debian (kernel 2.6.17) and on a Red Hat Enterprise 3 (kernel 2.4).*
   *It's works without problems.
-I've use Nessus to testing it, and, it's wonderfull.*
+I've use Nessus to testing it, and, it's wonderful.*
   *Iptables and hosts.deny was use without troubles, and Nessus can't report some trouble or else.*

   *Great.*